hova0/ServerBackup/README.md

 #### File Selection
 To select files upon which to execute commands, a file selector needs to be used.
 Two file selectors are implemented, match by regular expression, and match by time.
 These two can be combined.

-A basic usage would be 'serverbackup.exe copy c:\source\ d:\destination\ -include .*txt -newerthan 30` which copies all files that end in `.txt` and are also less than 30 days old to the destination.
+A basic usage would be `serverbackup.exe copy c:\source\ d:\destination\ -include .*txt -newerthan 30` which copies all files that end in `.txt` and are also less than 30 days old to the destination.